stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 = How to generate a new Key for my Site? =
 Just go to the Options Panel and click the generate button.
 By generating a new key you prevent the spam bots to steal your links.

+= Why the version number change to the format X.X.X?
+The version number must mean something to the users, at the end this is the purpose of a version number and therefore the plugin version re-take the [Semantic](http://semver.org/) Versioning.

 == Screenshots ==